lablup/backend.ai/docs/dev/daily-workflows.rst

 When each branch has different external package requirements, you should run ``./pants export ::`` before running codes after ``git switch``-ing between such branches.

+Sometimes, you may experience bogus "glob" warning from pants because it sees a stale cache.
+In that case, run ``killall -r pantsd`` and it will be fine.

 Running entrypoints
 -------------------